 ◉ Lambeth Council's website is regularly updated with key information on coronavirus (Covid-19) including what you can do to protect yourself, support your community and the impact of the disease on local services.

 ◉ Age UK Lambeth's #Together campaign encourages us to come together to support out community.

-◉ Government guidance on social distancing and protecting older people and vulnerable adults.
+◉ Government guidance on shielding and protecting people who are clinically extremely vulnerable from COVID-19

 ◉ The Hourglass confidential helpline provides information and support to anyone concerned about harm, abuse or exploitation of an older person.
 This might include physical, financial, psychological, sexual or neglect (0808 808 8141)

 ◉ The Gaia Centre supports Lambeth residents who are survivors of gender based violence, including domestic and sexual violence, are open and accepting referrals: 020 7733 8724 or email firstname.lastname@example.org